lrenn/HPCC-Platform-Docker/README.md

 ## TODO / BUGS

-* HPCC is not always running after starting up docker.

-      `$ docker exec hpcc /etc/init.d/hpcc-init start`

 * The apt-get list in the docker file needs to be slimmed down.
 That's actually the list of dependencies to build HPCC, not run it.

-* The VOLUMEs don't seem to mount.

-* THOR doesn't currently start.
-This isn't related to Docker though as we've had this problem on other Ubuntu installs.